 Happy Hour Days: Mondays, Tuesdays, Wednesdays, Thursdays, Fridays

-Open Monday for dinner, Tuesday through Friday for lunch and dinner, Saturday for dinner.
+Open Monday and Saturday for dinner, Tuesday through Friday for lunch and dinner.
 Expensive.